psjs22/PerturbingPathwayMetrics/README.md

 Use file sensLambdaMonarch.m to compute sensitivities and elasticities of the asymptotic growth rate.

 Example 3.4: Monarch Butterfly Model Threats and Proposed Management Actions:
 Use file MonarchExamplePPCM2.m to compute change in contribution metrics following threats and threats and conservation.
-Plot figure
+Contains code to plot figure using matlab.
+Also contains code to organise the data for plotting in R.
+Use file Monarch2Plot.R to plot figure as seen in paper.